Published at: 2025-10-30

 picture coming soon:

-Same as approval nodes (personnel, roles, variables, APL code, or configuration tables).
-Default approvers can be set.
+Same options as approval nodes (personnel, roles, variables, APL, configuration tables).
+Supports fallback assignees.

 3.3.1 Approval Content